-- Do not repeat yourself.
-If you have to repeat your recall cue, the environment may be too distracting.
-Alternatively, your dog may not understand the skill well enough for the level you at which you are trying to train them.
+- Avoid repeating yourself: If you have to repeat your recall cue, the environment may be too distracting.
+Alternatively, your dog may not understand the skill well enough for the level at which you are trying to train them.

-- Never punish your dog for coming to you.
-Even if you are frustrated because your pup took their time before coming, always praise a recall.
+- Never punish your dog for coming to you: Even if you are frustrated because your dog took their time before coming, always praise a recall.

-- If you require recall in an emergency, do not chase your dog.
-That is likely to make them continue the “game” by moving away from you.
+- If you require recall in an emergency, don’t chase your dog: That is likely to make them continue the “game” by moving away from you.
 Instead, try running away from your dog to inspire them to chase after you.